-There is an important new restriction regarding the appointment of monitors, which is specified in MDR Annex XV, Clinical investigations, Chapter III, Other Obligations of the Sponsor, Section 4, which states:

-The Sponsor shall appoint a monitor that is independent from the investigational site to ensure that the investigation is conducted in accordance with the CIP, the principles of good clinical practice and this Regulation.'
+There is an important new restriction regarding the appointment of monitors, which is specified in MDR Annex XV, Clinical Investigations, Chapter III, Section 4, which states: The Sponsor shall appoint a monitor that is independent from the investigational site to ensure that the investigation is conducted in accordance with the CIP, the principles of good clinical practice and this Regulation.

-The CIP is the clinical investigation plan, which MDR Article 2(47) defines as:

-'a document that describes the rationale, objectives, design, methodology, monitoring, statistical considerations, organisation and conduct of a clinical investigation.'
+The MDR Article 2(47) defines the CIP as: a document that describes the rationale, objectives, design, methodology, monitoring, statistical considerations, organisation and conduct of a clinical investigation.

 This is an important new requirement because some medical device clinical investigations have been monitored by persons who are employed by an investigational site or where a clinical investigator maintains a unit for monitoring a clinical study in which the investigator is involved.
-This new requirement means that sponsors conducting clinical investigations under the MDR will need to ensure that the monitor is not part of a unit within the clinical investigation site where the clinical investigation is being conducted.
+This new requirement means that these practices are not possible for clinical investigations conducted under the MDR.
+That is, sponsors will need to ensure that the monitor is not part of a unit within the clinical investigation site where the clinical investigation is being conducted.

-Prohibition of waivers
+2.2.12 Prohibition of waivers

-Annex XV, Clinical Investigations, Chapter II, Documentation Regarding the Application for Clinical Investigation, Section 3, specifies detailed requirements regarding the CIP.
-Section 3.10 indicates that the CIP must contain a:

-'Policy regarding follow-up and management of any deviations from the CIP at the investigational site and clear prohibition of use of waivers from the CIP.'
+Annex XV, Clinical Investigations, Chapter II, Section 3, specifies detailed requirements regarding the CIP.
+Section 3.10 indicates that the CIP must contain a: Policy regarding follow-up and management of any deviations from the CIP at the investigational site and clear prohibition of use of waivers from the CIP.

 The clear prohibition of use of waivers is the new requirement.
-Although the exercise of a waiver regarding some aspect of the CIP may not be a frequent occurrence, the sponsor of the clinical investigation needs to be aware of the prohibition of a waiver.
+Although the consideration of exercising of a waiver regarding some aspect of the CIP may not be a frequent occurrence, the sponsor of the clinical investigation needs to be aware of the prohibition of a waiver.
 That is, the sponsor should be particularly careful in developing a CIP that meets regulatory and data quality objectives but is not so stringent as to create unnecessary difficulties in compliance.

-GCP inspections by sponsors
+2.2.13 GCP inspections by sponsors

 MDR Annex XV, Chapter III, Section 6 requires that sponsors provide evidence that the clinical investigation is being conducted in line with GCPs, for instance through internal or external inspection.
 This requirement was not included in the Directives.
-Revised ISO 14155 includes Annex J (informative), 'Clinical investigation audits', which is a new annex that provides general guidance on the areas that can be covered in these inspections.
+Revised ISO 14155 includes Annex J (informative), Clinical investigation audits, which is a new annex that provides general guidance on the areas that can be covered in these inspections.